-D. The term "member of the College community" includes any person who is a student, faculty member, College official, or any other who has legitimate business with the College.
+D. The term "member of the College community" includes any person who is a student, faculty member, adjunct instruction, College official, or any other who has legitimate business with the College.
 A person's status in a particular situation shall be determined by the Vice President for Student Services.

-E. The term "College premises" includes all campuses, land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the College (including adjacent streets and sidewalks).

-F. The terms "Hearing Officer" or "Student Conduct Hearing Panel" means any person or persons authorized by the Vice President for Student Success to determine whether a student has violated the Student Code and to recommend sanctions that may be imposed when a rules violation has been committed.

-G. The "Vice President for Student Success" is that person designated by The College President to be responsible for the administration of the Student Code.

-H. The term "policy" means the written regulations of the College as found in, but not limited to, the Student Code, the College web page and computer use policy, and Catalog.
+- E. The term "College premises" includes all campuses, land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the College (including adjacent streets and sidewalks). - F. The terms "Hearing Officer" or "Student Conduct Hearing Panel" means any person or persons authorized by the Vice President for Student Success to determine whether a student has violated the Student Code and to recommend sanctions that may be imposed when a rules violation has been committed. - G. The "Chief Student Services Officer" is that person designated by The College President to be responsible for the administration of the Student Code. - H. The term "policy" means the written regulations of the College, State Board for Community Colleges and Occupational Education, and/or Colorado Community College System, as found in, but not limited to, the Student Code, the College web page and computer use policy, and Catalog.